gaurav-afk/LookMyShow/README.md

 Detailed Movie Info: View cast, crew, trailers, ratings, and synopsis for each movie.

-Search & Filter: Quickly find movies, genres, or theatres using smart search and filters.

-Favorites: Save your favorite movies to your watchlist for quick access later.

-Offline Mode: Previously viewed movies and details are stored locally using Room Database.

 Clean, Modern UI: Built using Jetpack Compose for a smooth and dynamic user experience.

 📸 Screenshots